pluginsGLPI/customfields/README.md

 # GLPI Custom fields plugin

-### Latest news
+### Latest news (2015-08-21)

-Further development will now be committed on the official repository of the plugin.

-To download the latest development version, report bug, ask for new feature, or contribute, please go to the Forge : https://forge.indepnet.net/projects/customfields
+The Git repository has been fully erased and reimported from the SVN repository found at https://forge.glpi-project.org/svn/customfields

 ## Introduction